 While some farmers have had success establishing alternate markets through shucking houses, online sales, and other direct-to-consumer opportunities, sales have still not rebounded to pre-pandemic levels.
 Fortunately, oysters hold value beyond the raw bar.
 They are considered beneficial to the environment by serving as habitat for a number of commercially and recreationally important finfish, improving water quality, and sequestering nitrogen and carbon.
 These ecosystem services are essential to the health of bay environments and underscore oyster habitat enhancement and restoration as a pressing goal worldwide.

 In New Jersey, funding from a special NOAA Sea Grant COVID-19 Rapid Response Aquaculture Funding Opportunity allowed for the purchase of 76,000 of these oversized, farm-raised oysters directly from oyster farmers for the purpose of restoring habitats.
-The grant brought together a collaborative partnership of scientists, extension specialists, state resource managers, environmental non-profits, and shellfish farmers with Rutgers University and New Jersey Sea Grant taking the lead alongside partners that include New Jersey Department of Environmental Protection, Stockton University, the Barnegat Bay Partnership, Partnership for the Delaware Estuary, Pew Charitable Trusts, and the New Jersey Aquaculture Association.
+The grant brought together a collaborative partnership of scientists, Rutgers Cooperative Extension specialists, state resource managers, environmental non-profits, and shellfish farmers with Rutgers University and New Jersey Sea Grant taking the lead alongside partners that include New Jersey Department of Environmental Protection, Stockton University, the Barnegat Bay Partnership, Partnership for the Delaware Estuary, Pew Charitable Trusts, and the New Jersey Aquaculture Association.

 The oysters were transplanted from farms to targeted restoration sites in the Little Egg Harbor and Mullica River in September.
 The overgrown oysters provide an ecological jump start that might otherwise take years to achieve using traditional oyster restoration practices, which rely on shell recycling and natural recruitment of oysters.